or Call (877) 548-8089

 Can rapport be built remotely?

-While it may require more effort, both patient and provider satisfaction remains high, especially with proper training .
+While it may require more effort, both patient and provider satisfaction remain high, especially with proper training.

 Is telepsychiatry covered by insurance?

 Coverage varies by provider and state regulations.
-Medicare, Medicaid, and many private insurers have expanded telehealth policies since COVID-19.
+Since COVID-19, Medicare, Medicaid, and many private insurers have expanded telehealth policies.
+Many policies cover both in-person and telehealth visits, but it’s always good to check with your insurance to be sure.

 What types of psychiatric care work well remotely?